ssundr/ssundr/README.md

 I'm a statistics & computer science major at the University of Illinois Urbana-Champaign.

-🦋 I'm currently working as a Course Assistant for Data Science Discovery and as a developer for the Association of Computing Machinery's Infrastructure Team on their resume-book project.
-This summer I'll be interning at [Arrcus](https://www.arrcus.com) on their Customer Solutions Engineering Team.
+🦋 I'm currently a part of the Language Interaction Lab at UIUC, working with [Dr. Tal August](https://www.talaugust.github.io) to evaluate certainty in academic citations.
+I'm also working as a Course Assistant for Data Science Discovery (CS 107).
+This past summer I was a software engineer intern at [Arrcus](https://www.arrcus.com) on their Customer Solutions Engineering Team.

 💭 I'm super passionate about exploring deep learning, artificial intelligence, and creating impactful data visualizations.
 I'm always trying to delve deeper into understanding complex algorithms, enhancing predictive models, and finding innovative ways to present insights from data.